czz592/CT421-Assignment/Report.md

 ## Results

-### No Heuristics or constraints

-- Poor performance, does not converge
--

 ### Only Mutation

+- Poor performance, does not converge.

 ### Mutation and Crossover

+- Poor performance, does not converge.

 ## Comments

 - Representation made mutation and crossover implementations difficult to have positive effects
 	- Elitism could not keep good bins, and mutation and crossover often resulted in invalid solutions.
--

 ## Contribution Details